rebelsky/sams-assorted-musings-reflections/musing-backlog-2026-09-06.md

 **_To sleep, perchance to dream._** I love sleeping.
 It's not just that my depression keeps me in bed.
 It's that I appreciate the experience of being asleep, especially when I dream.
 Sometimes, I see Michelle in my dreams.
 That's especially nice.
 Sometimes I have dreams about my teaching.
 Usually, those involve me screwing up something, perhaps many things.
 And sometimes I lay in bed, alternating between wakefulness and dreams, perhaps even affecting the dreams as I go.

-**_The handbook._** Over the next eighteen months or so, Grinnell will be revising the [Faculty Handbook](https://web.grinnell.edu/dean/Handbook/FacultyHandbook.pdf).
+**_The Faculty Handbook._** Over the next eighteen months or so, Grinnell will be revising the [Faculty Handbook](https://web.grinnell.edu/dean/Handbook/FacultyHandbook.pdf).
 A small committee is taking the lead, including a consultant, the Dean, the Chair of the Faculty, and the Faculty Organization Committee.
 I wasn't elected CoF, nor was I elected as Chair-Elect for the FOC.
 (Don't worry; I don't mind.)
 I didn't run for Science Division rep to FOC because I thought a younger faculty member should have input.
 Hence, my role in the Handbook revision process will mostly involve providing comments when they are solicitied.
 Nonetheless, I feel myself compelled to write a bit about the Handbook.

 **_Rant about EasyChair_**  [5].
 This year, I'm serving as Program Co-Chair of SIGCSE Virtual 2026, the 2nd ACM Virtual Global Conference on Computing Education, or something like that.
 As Program Co-Chair, one of my responsibilities is to work with EasyChair, our conference submissions system.
 EasyChair is a few decades old, and shows its age at times.
 But I'd gotten used to it, or so I thought.
 Then I got to deal with the new process for XML generation.
 And, well, it's a mess.
 Let me explain.